pilm-bioinformatics/pilmbc103-remote-storage-and-computing/content/remote/cluster/_index.en.md

 ## most used commands on a cluster

 Full tutorial to learn [hpc](https://epcced.github.io/hpc-intro/010-hpc-concepts/).
-A cluster has two types of computers:
+For users, a cluster has two main types of computers:

 * login node
 * computing node